08 October 2025

 Well, I’d say whichever system helps us best love one another.
 Jn 13.34-35 If it gets us to do that, if it encourages us to follow Jesus, our Lord’s okay with it.

 Yeah, you were likely expecting me to pick my favorite and fight for it.
-I admit I lean most towards the presbyterian system… even though I attend an episcopal church.
+I admit I lean most towards the presbyterian system… even though I’ve attended and joined episcopal churches for the past four decades.
 Obviously you know my qualms about the congregationalist system.
 But like I also said, no system is foolproof.
-Any one of them can be corrupted by selfish Christians.
+Any one of these leadership structures can be corrupted and undermined by selfish Christians.
 I’ve seen it happen in every form of church.
 Fallible humans monkeywrench every best intention.

 But when we do follow the Spirit, regardless of how our churches are governed, we’re unstoppable.
-Because Jesus’s system works independently of all of them.
-His is the kingdom model: He’s the King, and each Christian is meant to follow him directly.
-When we come together as a church, because we’re all following him directly, it shouldn’t matter how our leadership is structured: We’re following Jesus.
+Because Jesus’s system works independently of structure.
+His own structure is the kingdom system: Jesus is king, and each Christian is meant to follow him directly.
+When we come together as a church, because we’re all following him directly, it shouldn’t matter how our church leadership is structured: We’re following Jesus.
 That’s the important thing.
 The only important thing.

 So don’t fret over which leadership structure your church uses, and whether it’s biblical enough.
 You be biblical enough.
 Every single one of you: Concentrate on Jesus, no matter what else your church does.
 Pursue the kingdom first, and God takes care of everything else.
 Mt 6.33